mrbachkani/project-maker/docs/windsurf-ready.md

 2. Review the rules under `.windsurf/rules/` to understand the project conventions.
 3. Use `/help` in the chat to list available workflows.
 4. Run `/test-and-lint` before committing to ensure your code passes the test suite and linter.
-5. When you add new components that fetch data, run `/bind-backend` to wire them to your backend.
+5. When you add new components that fetch data, run `/bind-backend` to wire them to your backend and follow up with `/full-stack-check` to ensure the UI and API stay in sync.
 6. When you are ready to deploy, run `/deploy` (works best for static websites; see the workflow file for details).

 For more information on Windsurf features, consult the official documentation at <https://windsurf.dev>.